Bash/Linux terminal patterns. Critical commands, piping, error handling, scripting. Use when working on macOS or Linux systems.

 Specificity | Names the domain (Bash/Linux terminal) and mentions some action categories ('piping, error handling, scripting, critical commands'), but these are broad categories rather than specific concrete actions like 'write shell scripts, chain commands with pipes, handle exit codes'. | 2 / 3 |

-Completeness | Answers both 'what' (bash/Linux terminal patterns, commands, piping, error handling, scripting) and 'when' ('Use when working on macOS or Linux systems') with an explicit trigger clause. | 3 / 3 |
+Completeness | Answers both 'what' (Bash/Linux terminal patterns, critical commands, piping, error handling, scripting) and 'when' explicitly ('Use when working on macOS or Linux systems'), though the 'when' clause is somewhat broad. | 3 / 3 |

 Trigger Term Quality | Includes some relevant keywords like 'Bash', 'Linux', 'terminal', 'piping', 'scripting', and 'macOS', but misses common user terms like 'shell', 'command line', 'CLI', 'sh', 'zsh', '.sh files', or 'bash script'. | 2 / 3 |